harssh/spree_attach_document/README.md

-SpreeProductDocument
+SpreeAttachDocument
 ====================

-Product Documents is an extension to Spree (a complete open source commerce solution for Ruby on Rails) that enables a site administrator to add and manage product-specific documents.
+SpreeAttachDocument is an extension to Spree (a complete open source commerce solution for Ruby on Rails) that enables a site administrator to add and manage product-specific documents.

 Version Support